kimchi-project/kimchi/src/wok/plugins/kimchi/docs/API.md

             * username: Login username of the iSCSI target.
             * password: Login password of the iSCSI target.
         * adapter_name: SCSI host name.
+        * from_vg: Indicate if a logical pool will be created from an existing VG or not.

 ### Resource: Storage Pool